nf-core/eager/docs/output.md

 * `preseq/`: this contains a `.preseq` file for every BAM file that had enough deduplication statistics to generate a complexity curve for estimating the amount unique reads that will be yield if the library is re-sequenced.
 You can use this file for plotting e.g. in `R` to find your sequencing target depth.
 * `qualimap/`: this contains a sub-directory for every sample, which includes a qualimap report and associated raw statistic files.
 You can open the `.html` file in your internet browser to see the in-depth report (this will be more detailed than in MultiQC).
 This includes stuff like percent coverage, depth coverage, GC content and so on of your mapped reads.
 * `damageprofiler/`: this contains sample specific directories containing raw statistics and damage plots from DamageProfiler.
 The `.pdf` files can be used to visualise C to T miscoding lesions or read length distributions of your mapped reads.
 All raw statistics used for the PDF plots are contained in the `.txt` files.
+* `mapdamage/`: this contains sample specific directories containing raw statistics and damage plots from mapDamage2.
+The `.pdf` files can be used to visualise C to T miscoding lesions or read length distributions of your mapped reads.
+All raw statistics used for the PDF plots are contained in the `.txt` files.
+The `Runtime_log.txt` file contains runtime information.
 * `pmdtools/`: this contains raw output statistics of pmdtools (estimates of frequencies of substitutions), and BAM files which have been filtered to remove reads that do not have a Post-mortem damage (PMD) score of `--pmdtools_threshold`.
 * `trimmed_bam/`: this contains the BAM files with X number of bases trimmed off as defined with the `--bamutils_clip_half_udg_left`, `--bamutils_clip_half_udg_right`, `--bamutils_clip_none_udg_left`, and `--bamutils_clip_none_udg_right` flags and corresponding index files.
 You can use these BAM files for downstream analysis such as re-mapping data with more stringent parameters (if you set trimming to remove the most likely places containing damage in the read).
 * `damage_rescaling/`: this contains rescaled BAM files from mapDamage2.
 These BAM files have damage probabilistically removed via a bayesian model, and can be used for downstream genotyping.